MicrosoftDocs/dynamics-365-customer-engagement/ce/shared/urs/multi-resource-scheduling.md

 ## Book a requirement group

 Open a requirement group and select **Book** to launch the schedule assistant and get available resources that can fulfill the requirement group.
 By default, it recommends options that require the fewest resources first.
-You can also sort by **Earliest Time First** in the left pane.
+Book the selected resource or resources.
+Then save and close the requirement group.

 Booking an option for multiple requirements creates multiple bookings.